profweston/School_District_Analysis/README.md

 * *Scores by School Size*

-   Thomas falls into the medium school size so this is thr only row that has the potential to change.
+   Thomas falls into the medium school size so this is the only row that has the potential to change.
 In both the original and modified, this calculation was based on the total amount of students, including the ninth grader student at Thomas High School.
-Similar to the oobservations made in the district summary, the impact is minimal.
+Similar to the observations made in the district summary, the impact is minimal.
 In fact, when rounded to the nearest percent, no change can be observed.

   ![Size](/Resources/Size_Initial.png)